Our Vision of 360 Degrees Film

 The downside of 360 degrees, that the user is not captured by a real virtual reality, is perhaps also it’s biggest advantage.
 While true VR content (which is primarily about games) inevitably requires the use of VR headsets, 360-degree video can already be viewed with existing hardware.
 Most current browsers allow you to view the videos, which are now also distributed by YouTube and Facebook, along with some other specialised providers.
 The simplicity of access to 360-degree video is a huge advantage of this technique.

 As far as the possible applications are concerned, we’re just at the beginning of development.
-Wherever a viewer is, or wherever it’s possible to look around a place, all-round videos can be used; whether behind the scenes, in a factory, at an event or in the middle of the stage at a concert.
+But VR and 360° Video are already shaping marketing and the possibilities seem endless – as DesignRush recently showed in their blog.
+In short: Wherever a viewer is, or wherever it’s possible to look around a place, all-round videos can be used; whether behind the scenes, in a factory, at an event or in the middle of the stage at a concert.

 Here is a 360-degree video of the “Sing-Pause” concert at Tonhalle Düsseldorf, which we recorded on June 20, 2016.
 1000 pupils who learned to sing through the charitable project, can be seen here singing “Düsseldorf, du schöne Perle am Rhein”.